Arkhist/Hacknet-Pathfinder/README.md

 ### The game crashes before it even loads!
 (Windows only)

-If the game crashes before loading, or you see an error in the console that says `An attempt was made to load an assembly from a network location which would have caused the assembly to be sandboxed in previous versions of the .NET Framework.` on Windows, head into the BepInEx/core and BepInEx/plugins folders, open the properties for each DLL, and hit the unlock checkbox at the bottom.
+If the game crashes before loading, or you see an error in the console that says `An attempt was made to load an assembly from a network location which would have caused the assembly to be sandboxed in previous versions of the .NET Framework.` on Windows, head into the BepInEx/core and BepInEx/plugins folders, open the properties for each DLL, and hit the unblock checkbox at the bottom.

 As an alternative, run this command in PowerShell in the Hacknet directory `Get-ChildItem -Recurse "./BepInEx" | Unblock-File`